chaconnewu/awesome-augmented/original_awesomes/awesome-security.md

 - [Workbench](http://workbench.readthedocs.org/) - A scalable python framework for security research and development teams.
 - [OpenSOC](https://github.com/OpenSOC/opensoc) - OpenSOC integrates a variety of open source big data technologies in order to offer a centralized tool for security monitoring and analysis.
 - [binarypig](https://github.com/endgameinc/binarypig) - Scalable Binary Data Extraction in Hadoop.
 Malware Processing and Analytics over Pig, Exploration through Django, Twitter Bootstrap, and Elasticsearch.

+## Datastores

+- [Vault](https://www.vaultproject.io/) - An encrypted datastore secure enough to hold environment and application secrets.
+- [Safe](https://github.com/starkandwayne/safe) - A Vault CLI that makes reading from and writing to the Vault easier to do.

 ## Other Awesome Lists